dragonman225/jade/README.md

 **The code is neither guaranteed to run, nor will I provide direct support.** But if you have questions about how something works or are interested in the UI design, feel free to open issues, I will consider writing posts to talk about them.

+Lastly, Jade was inspired by [Muse](https://www.inkandswitch.com/muse/) and [Semilattice](https://www.semilattice.xyz/).
+I would like to extend my sincere thanks to them.

 ## Hacking

 Clone this repository on your development machine and `cd` into it.